-- Supporting the need to provide or partner with other organizations to offer adequate prenatal and health care for our most vulnerable citizens.
+- Supporting the need to provide or partner with other organizations to offer adequate prenatal and health care for our most vulnerable residents.

 - Supporting Clackamas County veterans by increasing county investment in education, job training and coordination of benefits.

-- Supporting the unemployed, homeless, and hungry citizens by enhancing county services and programs to meet their needs.
+- Supporting the unemployed, homeless, and hungry residents by enhancing county services and programs to meet their needs.

 In 2001 Jim was elected Mayor of Milwaukie, a position he held until his election as a County Commissioner.
 His father Joe also served as Mayor of Milwaukie in the early 1960s.
 Jim credits his success as a public servant to his understanding that any successful undertaking requires outstanding customer service and innovative partnerships.

 One of his proudest accomplishments was the creation of the Milwaukie Sunday Farmers Market, in cooperation with the Milwaukie Downtown Development Association.
-He was president of the organization at the time and now serves as business manager.
-The Sunday Market provided Milwaukie citizens an opportunity to access their Mayor and helped to bring the community together.
+He was president of the organization at the time and now serves as President of Celebrate Milwaukie Inc. that runs the Market.
+The Sunday Market provided Milwaukie residents an opportunity to access their Mayor and helped to bring the community together.

 Jim has also served as treasurer, vice president, and president of the Automotive Service Association of Portland; president of the Milwaukie Downtown Development Association; chair of the Milwaukie Riverfront Board; and as a member of the North Clackamas Parks and Recreation Board, Clackamas County Coordination Committee, Complete Community Connections, Oregon Mayors Association Board, South Corridor Committee, Aquatic Center Task Force and the North Clackamas Chamber of Commerce Executive Board.